TravelEuropeSwitzerland

 2. Zermatt, a small town is a haven for skiers and snowboarders.
 It is comparatively quieter than other ski destinations and makes for a perfect winter honeymoon destination.
 Switzerland’s most famous peak, Matterhorn is an added attraction.

-3. Moritz has one of the best nightlife and has been a venue for two winter Olympics.
+3. Moritz has one of the best nightlife and has been a venue for two Winter Olympics.
 You can enjoy indulging in skiing, snowboarding, and snow-shoe trekking here.
 St. Moritz’s mineral springs are very popular with tourists.

-4. Pilatus, at 2,120 meters above sea level has its own unique charms.
+4. Pilatus, at 2,120 meters above sea level has its unique charms.
 Enjoy breathtaking views from the winding winter walk trails.

 5. Davos, the highest town in the Alps attracts skiers and snowboarders like a magnet.
-It has a broad array of shopping choices, options for fine dining, and cozy accommodation.
+It has a broad array of shopping choices, options for fine dining, and cozy accommodations.
 The range of casinos, bars, and discotheques is a plus.

 6. If you are an artist, Chateau De Chillon is the place to go in Switzerland in winter.
 Located on the shores of Lake Geneva, it has been an inspiration for many artists throughout the ages.
 It looks magnificent in the winter landscape.

-Switzerland Is Great During Other Seasons Too.
+3. Switzerland Is Great During Other Seasons Too.

 Spring (March, April, May) is the time to take advantage of the off-season rates.
 Everything from airfare to accommodation will be cheap.
-In the higher slopes, you’ll find the winter’s snow still intact and can indulge in your passion for skiing or snowboarding.
-The best part is you won’t end up fighting the crowds on the slopes!
+On the higher slopes, you’ll find the winter’s snow still intact and can indulge in your passion for skiing or snowboarding.